17 states urge recall of Kia and Hyundai cars following spike in thefts

 The vulnerability of some Hyundai and Kia vehicles emerged in TikTok videos that show how to steal the cars using a USB cord and a screwdriver.
 The thefts are linked to at least 14 reported crashes and eight fatalities, according to the National Highway Traffic Safety Administration.

-The social media-inspired thefts have sometimes ended in tragedy, with the National Highway Traffic Safety Administration blaming the stolen car trend for 14 reported crashes and eight deaths.
+The social media-inspired thefts have sometimes ended in tragedy, with the NHTSA blaming the stolen car trend for 14 reported crashes and eight deaths.
 In October, a police commissioner said that a crash in Buffalo, New York, that left four teenagers dead may have been linked to the TikTok challenge.

 "The bottom line is, Kia's and Hyundai's failure to install standard safety features on many of their vehicles have put vehicle owners and the public at risk," California Attorney General Rob Bonta said in a statement.
 "Instead of taking responsibility with appropriate corrective action, these carmakers have chosen instead to pass this risk onto consumers and our communities."